 6.)
 Create self-drive vehicles

-To ensure that employees can book the vehicles configured in Step 5, it is necessary to register these individuals as self-drivers in the system.
+To ensure that employees can now book the vehicles configured in step 5, it is necessary to register these individuals as self-drivers in the system.

 Self-drivers are created in: “Infrastructural Building Management —> Fleet Management —> Vehicle Booking —> Self-Drivers”.
 Here, you can maintain the self-drivers with their driver’s license number and the validity of their driver’s license.

-Additionally, in the info section, you can select the driver’s license classes held by the self-driver.
+Additionally, the driver’s license classes held by the self-driver can be selected in the info area.
 These selected driver’s license classes determine which bookable vehicles are displayed for the respective end user.
 Each employee can only book vehicles that correspond to their driver’s license class.

 Important: Only registered self-drivers can reserve vehicles themselves.